 Individual vines in the wild may be up to 30 m (100 ft) long but are more commonly 5 to 15 m (16 to 50 ft) in cultivation and are either branched or unbranched.
-They have thick, fleshy stems that are dark green and photosynthetic like the leaves, absorbing sunlight that filters through the forest canopy above.
+They have thick, fleshy stems that are dark green and photosynthetic, absorbing sunlight that filters through the forest canopy above.

 Leaves are lance-shaped, 10 to 20 cm (4 to 8 in) long, dark green and fleshy.
 They are borne alternately along the stem at nodes opposite the aerial roots, which fasten themselves to the tree trunk.

 Fertilised flowers develop into smooth, green-skinned tubular seedpods 10 to 25 cm (4 to 10 in) long.
-They mature about seven to ten months after fruit-set, becoming pale yellow with many tiny, roundish seed inside.
+They mature about seven to ten months after fruit-set, becoming pale yellow with many tiny, roundish seeds inside.

 Vanilla vine (Cairns, Australia)